Task Modes: Scrape vs Agent vs Headful

 Key Features#

-- Blocks-based workflow: Navigate, Click, Type, Press Keys, Extract, Run JS
+- Blocks-based workflow: Navigate, Click, Type, Press Keys, Run JS

 - Human-like behaviors: Typing delays, scroll patterns, optional typos